Hooollin/Hooollin/README.md

 ### Hi, there!👋
-🧑‍🎓I'm currently a postgraduate student at UESTC, Chengdu.
+🧑‍🎓I am currently working on my master's degree at UESTC, Chengdu.

 👨‍💻**Enjoy coding!**